-As tiring as deadlifts are physically and for your nervous system, squats definitely come a close second.
+As tiring as deadlifts are for your nervous system, squats definitely come a close second.

 So, the question of whether you should do deadlifts on upper or lower body day could also be related to trying to keep squats and deadlifts separate from each other.